-6 Practical Activities to Elicit Language Opportunities at Home
+6 Practical Activities to Elicit Language at Home

 a father plays with her daughter as she yells "more" while he throws her into the air during sunset at the beach, working on her speech therapy targets recently practiced with her speech language pathologist and her father uses strategies he learned